-(RELATED: Are you starting a new business?
-Get our free guide: Opportunity Knocks: How to Find—and Pursue—a Business Idea that’s Right for You)
+Are you starting a new business?
+Get our free guide: Opportunity Knocks: How to Find—and Pursue—a Business Idea that’s Right for You

-So, based on their changes in sales in 2016 vs. 2015, who are the top — or should I say bottom — ten?
+So, who are the top — or should I say bottom — ten?

 1. Support activities for mining (-23%)

 3. Metalworking machinery manufacturing (-3%)

 5. Machine shops and screw, nut, and bolt manufacturing (-2%)

 9. Machinery, equipment, and supplies merchant wholesalers (0%)